rowan-dauria/ffern/README.md

 - All of the state and callbacks are defined on the SignUp component to centralise state and logic
 - If I were to do it again, i would redirect the user to a new page after a successful login.
 This would save data being sent to the user needlessly.

+### Auth
+- I started making the auth layer (storing hashed passwords with bcrypt) but didn't get around to finishing it.
+To finish it I would add:
+    - Store an encrypted token on a session cookie.
+This will then exist on all subsequent client requests.
+    - Decrypt the token from the session cookie.
+If successfully decrypted, expose make certain routes available.
+For example, the decrypted data might contain information about the user type (member or team), if it's a team user: allow routing to trigger creation.
+    - Can add functionality for session persistence, like renewing the session cookie each time it is verified.

+### Analytics

 ### DB
 - I implemented some foreign key constraints like member region must match a value in the regions table, and that a member_id on the ledger must correspond to an id on the members table.
 I also included some cascades to remove users from the ledger if they opt out.
 - In future, I would add some DB triggers for the adding users to the invited_to_join table.